 However, you should note that operating through a trust may not be the best option for you, depending on the nature of your business, and setting up a trust may be a complicated and expensive process.

+Both a company and a trust are options to structure your business.
+Both have advantages, but also carry disadvantages.
 Are you considering switching from a sole trader to company or trust business structure?
 Make sure you make the most suitable decision for your business by consulting the relevant tax, legal and accounting advisers.
-This article is not taxation advice.
-Call LegalVision to discuss all of your options with an experienced commercial lawyer.

 Call LegalVision’s taxation lawyers on 1300 544 755 to discuss your options or fill out the form on this page.